 - V&A: Tonotopia

-An artist and composer has created Tonotopia, a temporary audiovisual display at the V&A exploring people’s experiences hearing different sounds and music through their cochlear implants (CI).
+In 2018, an artist and composer created Tonotopia, a temporary audiovisual display at the V&A exploring people’s experiences hearing different sounds and music through their cochlear implants (CI).
 Today V&A Families regularly put on British Sign Language and deaf friendly activities and events.

 Organisations that can provide more information and advice: